elektrikmoonkey/open-source-avionics-lights-system/README.md

 - Design hardware circuit that will control the lights.
 You can use a microcontroller, such as Arduino or Raspberry Pi, to program the logic and timing of the lights.
 You also need to choose the appropriate sensors, switches, resistors, capacitors, LEDs, and wires for your circuit.
 - Hardware reads inputs from the sensors and switches, and send the outputs to the LEDs.
 You also need to test and debug your code to make sure it works as expected.

+#List of hardware
+- 2x 555 (Can be one only, First controls each led on off, second blink faster the led)
+-

 # Info

 This repository contains all the hardware and software files for an open source avionics lights system.
 The system includes navigation, landing, strobe, and taxi lights for aircraft.
 The system is based on pure hardware, using a 555 timer chip, and does not require any code.